 The SPD sees great potential for battery production and recycling to replace jobs that will be lost in fossil-fuel industries.

 The FDP called out synthetic fuels in their manifesto to replace kerosene and avoid a ban on domestic flights.

 All three parties argued for expanding rail, but a liberal proposal to privatize Deutsche Bahn didn’t make it.

 Germany gets 40 percent of its gas from Russia.
 The outgoing coalition resisted pressure from in- and outside Germany to pull the plug on Nord Stream 2, an expansion of the Baltic Sea pipeline that allows Russia to circumvent transit nations in Eastern Europe, like Ukraine.
 The incoming governing parties don’t mention the pipeline in their agreement.
 They merely state:

 We will take into account various threat perceptions and focus on a common and coherent EU policy toward Russia.

 The Greens and liberals took a stronger stand in their manifestos.
-It appears the Russia-friendly Social Democrats got their way.
+It appears the Russia-friendly Social Democrats won the argument.